bingyangchen/KM-software/System Design/System Design 101.md

 ![[git-workflow.jpeg]]

-Git is a distributed version control system.
+- Git is a distributed version control system.

-Every developer maintains a local copy of the main repository and edits and commits to the local copy.
+- Every developer maintains a local copy of the main repository and edits and commits to the local copy.

-The commit is very fast because the operation doesn’t interact with the remote repository.
+- The commit is very fast because the operation doesn't interact with the remote repository.

-If the remote repository crashes, the files can be recovered from the local repositories.
+- If the remote repository crashes, the files can be recovered from the local repositories.

 ### Git merge vs. Git rebase

-What are the differences?

 ![[git-merge-git-rebase.jpeg]]

-When we **merge changes** from one Git branch to another, we can use ‘git merge’ or ‘git rebase’.
+When we **merge changes** from one Git branch to another, we can use `git merge` or `git rebase`.
 The diagram below shows how the two commands work.

 ##### Git merge

-This creates a new commit G’ in the main branch.
-G’ ties the histories of both main and feature branches.
+This creates a new commit G' in the main branch.
+G' ties the histories of both main and feature branches.

 Git merge is **non-destructive**.
 Neither the main nor the feature branch is changed.

 ##### Git rebase

 Git rebase moves the feature branch histories to the head of the main branch.
-It creates new commits E’, F’, and G’ for each commit in the feature branch.
+It creates new commits E', F', and G' for each commit in the feature branch.

 The benefit of rebase is that it has a linear **commit history**.

-Rebase can be dangerous if “the golden rule of git rebase” is not followed.
+Rebase can be dangerous if "the golden rule of git rebase" is not followed.

 ##### The Golden Rule of Git Rebase